ConceptResearch/CARLA/carla_workshop/carla_2023.md

 Talks are expected to be up to 30 minutes, including question period.
 There will also be one poster session.

 The deadline for submissions is **July 10th, 2023 (at 11:59 pm, any time zone).**

-## Special session: "Context: Linguistic Structure, Knowledge, and Beliefs": ##
-In addition to the main session, CARLA 2023 will feature a special session on "Context: Linguistic Structure, Knowledge, and Beliefs”.
-Psychologists, linguists, and philosophers recognize that sentence comprehension depends on numerous factors, including grammatical knowledge, world knowledge, and especially beliefs about the context of the sentence’s utterance.
-The special session aims to cover a broad range of themes dealing with linguistic context sensitivity, including implicit arguments, unarticulated constituents, enrichment, implicature, impliciture, explicature, hidden indexicals, semantic interpolation, presupposition, and anaphora.
-We invite contributions from all areas of cognitive (neuro)science and philosophy of language.

-The submission procedure for this session is the same as for the main conference (via EasyChair), but potential participants should select “special session” in the EasyChair submission.

 ### Local Organizers: ###
 - [Roberto G. de Almeida](https://psycholinguistics.weebly.com/roberto-g-de-almeida.html) [Psychology, Concordia University]